-- We use direct eye contact, smiles, warm tones of voice, positive touch, social conversations, and joint laughter to support the development of effective working relationships. - Our partnership in learning is supported by regular, reciprocal communication, affirming recognition of effort and accomplishment, predictable, developmentally appropriate responsiveness to initiative, emotion, and concerns, and proactive conflict resolution. - We strive to respect each individual and work to create a positive emotional climate for all learners, with sensitivity to differences in age, ability, background, language, culture, religion, and family structure [2A.6, 2A.7]. - We aim to eliminate gender bias by using gender-neutral terminology, such as "friends" instead of "boys and girls" or "firefighter" instead of "fireman", encouraging

-- learners of all genders to explore all the activities we offer, and focusing our affirmation on approach, effort, and accomplishment rather than appearance. - We are committed to reaching out to people of different races, genders, ethnicity, and ability, and we strive to create an environment of inclusion that celebrates our differences and highlights our commonalities.
+- We use direct eye contact, smiles, warm tones of voice, positive touch, social conversations, and joint laughter to support the development of effective working relationships. - Our partnership in learning is supported by regular, reciprocal communication, affirming recognition of effort and accomplishment, predictable, developmentally appropriate responsiveness to initiative, emotion, and concerns, and proactive conflict resolution. - We strive to respect each individual and work to create a positive emotional climate for all learners, with sensitivity to differences in age, ability, background, language, culture, religion, and family structure [2A.6, 2A.7]. - We aim to eliminate gender bias by using gender-neutral terminology, such as "friends" instead of "boys and girls" or "firefighter" instead of "fireman", encouraging learners of all genders to explore all the activities we offer, and focusing our affirmation on approach, effort, and accomplishment rather than appearance. - We are committed to reaching out to people of different races, genders, ethnicity, and ability, and we strive to create an environment of inclusion that celebrates our differences and highlights our commonalities.
 Our program accepts children with special needs as long as a safe, supportive environment can be provided for the child consistent with the requirements of the Americans with Disabilities Act.
-For a complete description of Carnegie Mellon's Commitment to Diversity, please see http://www.cmu.edu/diversity-guide/.
+For more information, please see Carnegie Mellon's Commitment to Diversity.